Our Staff

 For me, working in American Prairie is about untaming the West and helping the buffalo and nature to do their job.
 That sounds really good to me.

-Pete’s responsibilities include strategic leadership, fundraising, and organizational development.
-Prior to joining American Prairie in 2011, he served as Director of Development and Operations at Property and Environment Research Center, and as Executive Vice President at the Foundation for Research on Economics and the Environment, both in Bozeman.
-He has also worked as an instructor with National Outdoor Leadership School and served a term on the school’s Advisory Council.
+Pete’s responsibilities include strategic leadership, fundraising, organizational development, and overseeing American Prairie's outreach and government relations at the state and federal levels.
+Before joining American Prairie in 2011, he served as Director of Development and Operations at the Property and Environment Research Center and Executive Vice President at the Foundation for Research on Economics and the Environment in Bozeman.
+He has also worked as an instructor with the National Outdoor Leadership School and served a term on the school’s Advisory Council.
 Originally from New York State, Pete holds an MS in Resource Conservation from the University of Montana School of Forestry and a BS in Geology from St. Lawrence University.
-He is active in his community serving as a director of the Bozeman Amateur Hockey Association, the Gallatin Valley Ice Foundation, and as a trustee of the Sourdough Volunteer Fire Department.

 I believe that conservation of wild lands is a uniquely American idea, and I’m excited to be involved with the largest American conservation project in a generation.